leojosefm/stock_watch/README.md

 - Docker Compose installed on your machine.
 - Python 3.8+ for local development (optional).
 - A GitHub repository for version control (optional).
+- A Google Cloud Console -- Project and Client secrets

 ## **Getting Started**
 Follow these steps to set up the project on your local machine: